ls1intum/Artemis/docs/user/exercises/file-upload.rst

 The following sections describe the supported features and the process of creating a new file upload exercise.

-- Open |course-management|
+- Open |course-management|.
-- Navigate into **Exercises** of your preferred course
+- Navigate into **Exercises** of your preferred course.

     .. figure:: general/course-management-course-dashboard-exercises.png
               :align: center

-- Click on **Create new file upload exercise**
+- Click on **Create a new file upload exercise**.

     .. figure:: file-upload/create-new-file-upload-exercise.png
               :align: center

-- Fill out all mandatory values and click on |save|
+- Fill out all mandatory values and click on |save|.
-- The exercise specific **File Pattern** defines which file types students can upload as solution.
+- The exercise-specific **File Pattern** defines which file types students can upload as solution.
 The input field accepts all file endings without leading dot separated by commas.

     .. figure::  file-upload/file-upload-exercise-creation-pattern.png
               :align: center

-- Result: **File Upload Exercise**
+- Result: **File Upload Exercise**.

     .. figure:: file-upload/course-dashboard-exercise-file-upload.png
               :align: center